Specific Information about Cache Databases¶

 When using Athena to store cached data, take the following into account:

-To use Amazon Athena as cache, it is necessary to configure the Bulk Data Load to upload the data to S3.
+To use Amazon Athena as cache database, you have to enable Bulk Data Load to upload the data to S3.

-In the tab, Read & Write, select Use bulk data load APIs and fill the fields AWS acces key id, AWS secret access key and the S3 Location.
+In the tab, Read & Write, select Use bulk data load APIs and fill the fields Authentication type, AWS access key id, AWS secret access key, AWS IAM role ARN (optional), and the S3 Location.
 Otherwise, Virtual DataPort will not be able to cache data.

 Azure SQL Data Warehouse¶